-How to Lead Like Krishna (Without Manipulating Everyone)
+How to Lead Like Krishna (Without Manipulating Everyone)peaceful temple with flute vibes

 Lord Krishna, the divine charioteer of the Mahabharata, remains one of history's greatest examples of enlightened leadership.
 His teachings in the Bhagavad Gita transcend time, offering profound insights into ethical, compassionate, and effective leadership—without manipulation or deceit.